Recently a client asked how he would go about editing a PanelView Plus .MER file his customer had sent him.

 Unfortunately there’ no simple answer to this question, so in today’s article we’ll cover the basic steps you need to take to extract ViewStudio projects from ME runtime files.

-Converting a version 5.0 or greater .MER runtime file back into an editable project
+Converting a version 5.0 or greater .MER runtime application file back into an editable project (Updated: December, 2020)

-However, if the .MER runtime file is a version 5.0, 5.1, or 6.0, you’re going to need a 32 bit Windows OS with ViewStudio installed in order to restore the runtime application.
+If your .MER runtime file is a version 5.0, 5.1, or 6.0 and you don’t have access to version 10 or greater of ViewStudio, then you’ll need a PC (or VM) with ViewStudio installed on a 32bit Windows OS in order to restore those runtime applications.

 Recovering pre-version 5.0 .MER runtime file